siefer2005/WeatherWise/README.md

 * **Algolia Search API Client**: Client library for integrating Algolia's search services into Android applications, enabling powerful search functionalities

+* **Firebase Crashlytics**: A tool for real-time crash reporting that helps developers track and analyze app crashes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>